-Sam Weber is an award-winning, internationally acclaimed
+Sam Weber is an award-winning, internationally acclaimed performing

-and television, where he has worked with such stars as Burt Lancaster, Bob Hope, Andy Williams, Pat Boone and Sara Vaughn.
+where he has worked with such stars as Burt Lancaster, Bob Hope, Andy Williams, Pat Boone and Sara Vaughn.
 Sam

 co-starred in the award-winning German short film "Zwei Im Frack," directed by Christian Stahl in September, 2000.